The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Main Results

-\textbf{Interpretation: Inference via Folded Geometry} Theorem \ref{thm:bounded_capacity} implies that continual learning need not store or traverse an ever-growing temporal trajectory.
-Instead, inference proceeds on a compact quotient manifold whose geometry encodes long-range temporal structure, which operationally replaces linear-time retrospective search with short geodesic traversals across a folded manifold \cite{burago2001course}.
-In other words, abstraction acts as a geometric shortcut: a deformation of space that transforms temporal distance into structural proximity.
-Theorem \ref{thm:bounded_capacity} also provides a geometric lens on the classical distinction between recursive search and dynamic programming, which we will elaborate on in Sec. \ref{sec:slow_fast}.
-On the flat temporal manifold $\mathcal{M}_0$, inference corresponds to exhaustive traversal of the trajectory, requiring space linear in $L$, the geometric analog of Savitch-style recursion \cite{savitch1970relationships}, where reachability is resolved by repeatedly subdividing paths without memoization.
-Each recursive call revisits the same regions of the manifold, incurring logarithmic depth but linear effective distance.
+\textbf{Interpretation.} Theorem~\ref{thm:bounded_capacity} implies that continual learning need not store or traverse an ever-growing trajectory.
+Instead, inference proceeds on a compact quotient manifold whose geometry encodes long-range temporal structure, operationally replacing linear-time search with short geodesic traversals across a folded manifold \cite{burago2001course}.
+The connection between geometric folding and classical space-time trade-offs (Savitch-style recursion vs.\ dynamic programming) is developed in the next section.